 The NACi is a non-for-profit institute with the sole purpose to support the prevention and control of chronic disease in human beings.
 Foodservice has a direct impact upon chronic disease prevention and control through the application of better science in food preparation, distribution, and consumption, so as to reduce disease factors, and decrease the severity of existing diseases.
-This impact is through the upskilling of staff and supporting organisation to plan menus with a strong focus on the prevention and control of chronic disease.
+This impact is through the upskilling of staff and supporting organisations to plan menus with a strong focus on the prevention and control of chronic diseases.

 NACi Mission Statement

 To be Australia’s leading research institute in foodservices; translating evidence to practice, delivering real outcomes for vulnerable populations

 Populations that are dependent on the foodservice model include those receiving services in the following sectors